Closed-loop field development with multipoint geostatistics and statistical performance assessment: Computational results and discussion

 \subsection{Discussion}

 The results for performance assessment showed a high range of possible outcomes from CLFD runs.
 The highly nonlinear nature of the optimization step is perhaps the main cause of the wide range of variability in the ultimate outcome.
 Although, the application of PSO component in the PSO-MADS algorithm, provides some degree of global exploration, the optimization may ultimately converge to a locally optimal solution (for the representative subset) and there is no guarantee of finding the global optimum.
 Results presented in \citet{onwunalu:10} show that for a problem where the location of a single well is optimized, the objective function surface is highly rough with many local optima.
 The field development optimization problem in CLFD is significantly more complex, and a significant number of local optima may exist.
 Another main cause to the wide range of final outcome, is the sparsity in spatial data and the inherent uncertainty in model description after model calibration.
-Despite all the complexity, application of the full CLFD improved the true NPV in 96\% of cases, showing the effectiveness of the framework.
+Despite all the complexity, application of the full CLFD improved the true NPV in 96\% of cases, proving the effectiveness of the framework.

+The statistical performance assessment procedure can be applied to assess the value of a subsurface reservoir under optimal CLFD.
+Decision making depends on the risk attitude and therefore, presenting a range of possible outcomes is essential, e.g., for a risk-averse decision maker, the P10 estimate of the project value is more important than the expected value.
+By performing multiple CLFD runs, results similar to those presented in Table~\ref{tab:dJpr} and Fig~\ref{fig:avg-P10P90} can be obtained.
+These results present an assessment of the project outcome when optimal reservoir management is to be applied.

-The statistical assessment can also be applied to test and compare the effect of different treatments.
-Different geostatistical algorithms or model calibration methods can be applied in CLFD.
-In order to compare two different treatments, multiple CLFD runs should be performed and results can be analyzed in terms of a performance measure, e.g., average true-model improvement.
+The TruMAP statistical assessment procedure can be applied to test and compare the effect of different treatments.
+Different geostatistical algorithms, optimization methods, representative model selection, or model calibration methods can be applied in closed-loop optimization.
+In order to compare two different treatments, multiple runs should be performed and results can be analyzed in terms of a performance measure, e.g., average or median true-model improvement, or difference in probability of increasing true-model NPV.

+The statistical performance assessment procedure (TruMAP) and results represent an example of massive computational experiments to quantify the effectiveness of a new algorithm.
+As \citet{monajemi:16} discussed, with advancement of computational power and tools, researchers are expected to present findings that involve such massive computations (order one million CPU-hours) as opposed to deducing conclusions from a limited number of test cases.